stefek99/wings-integration/README.md

 ```cs
 function isFailed() public constant returns (bool);
 ```
-Is crowdsale failed (completed, but minimal goal wasn't reached).
+Is crowdsale failed (completed, but minimal goal was not reached).
 <br>
 <br>
 <br>